What CCPA’s Do Not Sell Rule Means for Your Business

 WireWheel and LiveRamp can help you build your privacy operations and while reducing the complexity of Do Not Sell compliance.
 The simple, end-to-end solution takes care of every step, including collecting consumer consent, logging requests, and executing a workflow to help you fulfill them.
 Information is passed automatically and securely to create a Do Not Sell suppression list.
 The suppression list is stored and can be used by anyone in your organization and third parties to prevent the sale of data.

 No matter where privacy legislation is headed, you need to build consumer trust with a transparent privacy experience.
 WireWheel and LiveRamp can help you simplify, structure, and automate your privacy program for today and the future.
-Watch our recent webinar with Forrester, What CCPA’s “Do Not Sell” Requirement Means for You, to learn more about turning your biggest compliance challenges into an opportunity to build trust in your brand.

 The biggest tech companies have different interpretations of the law, especially over what it means to stop selling or sharing consumers’ personal details.